brianabaker/love-travel/README.md

 ## Frontend Setup
 After navigating to love-travel-frontend, in that directory:
-1. Install dependencies `yarn install`
+1. Install dependencies `npm install`
-2. Start your server `yarn start`
+2. Start your server `npm start`

 ## In Your Browser
 Navigate to the web address of your Node server [http://localhost:3001](http://localhost:3001) - or whatever yours is